openmodelingfoundation/openmodelingfoundation.github.io/content/en/standards/documentation/_index.md

 - Model structure: provide a flow diagram of the model.
 - Equations: What are the equations of the model?
 - Temporal resolution, time stepping, and units (astronomical, biological, states, etc.)
 - Spatial dimensionality, resolution, extent, grid type if relevant

 #### Input/Output and Variables (specifying units as appropriate)

 - Key input parameters and their values and domain ranges
-- Initial conditions:.
+- Initial conditions
 - Forcing functions that affect the dynamics of the model.
 - Control variables
 - Key output variables and domain ranges